PrefectHQ/prefect/docs/guides/moving-data.md

   boost: 2
 ---

-# How to move data to and from cloud providers
+# Read and Write Data to and From Cloud Provider Storage

-Sending data to cloud-based storage and retrieving data from that storage is a common task in data engineering.
+Writing data to cloud-based storage and reading data from that storage is a common task in data engineering.
 In this guide we'll learn how to use Prefect to move data to and from AWS, Azure, and GCP blob storage.

 ## Prerequisites